ionic-team/capacitor/site/docs-md/getting-started/dependencies.md

 ## Progressive Web App Development

-For building Progressive Web Apps, simply run and deploy your web assets folder to the web!
-Depending on your project set up, that folder may be `public/` or `www/`.
+For building Progressive Web Apps, Capacitor currently requires a JavaScript project with module loading support.
+For example, using Webpack or Rollup.

-If you're using a framework like Ionic, consult the appropriate documentation for specific details relating to deploying PWAs in that framework.
+This is a limitation that will be resolved soon.

 ## Electron Development